First, before the question of menopause pregnancy is answered, there’s a definition that’s needed to be sure it’s understood!

 Dr. Lauersen says studies on the offspring of women who used natural progesterone during their pregnancies show that these women have given birth to especially well-adjusted children.

-Dr. Dalton summarized her 1968 research of 90 children whose mothers received ante-natal progesterone compared with matched controls.
+Dr. Dalton summarized her 1968 research of 90 children whose mothers received antenatal progesterone (progesterone given during pregnancy) compared with matched controls.

-She noted that more children of mothers who had received ante-natal progesterone were still being breast-fed at six months, and more were standing and walking at one year.
+She noted that more children of mothers who had received antenatal progesterone (progesterone given during pregnancy) were still being breast-fed at six months, and more were standing and walking at one year.